 In a medium saucepan over medium heat melt the butter!
 Any recipe that starts off with “butter” is headed in the right direction my friends!
 It’s a one way trip I wanna take!
 So hop on board with me.

 Add 3 Tablespoon flour and stir to form a paste.
 (This is NOT the paste you ate in kindergarten!
-This is the base for our caramel sauce.
+It is the base for our caramel sauce.
 Just wanna be clear here and don’t want a bunch of you disappointed when you can’t relive your paste eating days of yore!)

 Add 1/4 cup water, 1/2 cup white sugar, and 1/2 cup of packed brown sugar.